What is the Difference Between Alzheimer’s and Dementia?

 Symptoms of Alzheimer’s include depression, apathy, confusion, difficulty remembering recent conversations and events, a sense of disorientation and changes in behaviour.
-As the condition progresses, the sufferer can experience problems with walking, speaking and even swallowing, and will almost certainly require intensive one-to-one care.
+As the condition progresses, the individual can experience problems with walking, speaking and even swallowing, and will almost certainly require intensive one-to-one care.

-The progression of Alzheimer’s tends to be quite slow, causing a gradual decline in the sufferer’s mental processes over a period of around eight to 10 years.
+The progression of Alzheimer’s tends to be quite slow, causing a gradual decline in the person’s mental processes over a period of around eight to 10 years.
 Most people are diagnosed over the age of 60, but there is an early-onset form of the disease which is believed to be caused by a faulty gene.

 Coping with a Diagnosis of Dementia or Alzheimer’s